-In addition, besides conducting participatory independent gender-responsive evaluations and presenting aggregate evaluation results to the Executive Director and Member States, IES fully engages in extracting key results and lessons learned to produce evaluation-based knowledge products, strengthening thereby evaluation-based knowledge management and a culture of learning at UNODC.
-The web-based evaluation management and knowledge sharing application, Unite Evaluations, further ensures aggregate results reporting vis-à-vis the targets of the SDGs and strengthened accountability through improved tracking of recommendations.
+Besides conducting participatory, independent, inclusive, gender-responsive evaluations and presenting aggregate evaluation results to UNODC's Executive Director and Member States, IES fully engages in extracting key results and lessons learned to produce innovative evaluation-based knowledge products, such as the web-based evaluation knowledge management tool Unite Evaluations and Meta-Syntheses of evaluation results.
+Unite Evaluations ensures aggregate results reporting vis-à-vis the targets of the SDGs.

 Grounded in international human rights law, the agenda offers critical opportunities to further advance the realization of human rights for all people everywhere, without discrimination.
 Human rights, social justice and gender equality approaches are as well at the forefront of the Global Evaluation Agenda.
 Evaluation has a critical role to play in assessing these dimensions and showing what works and why.